al1ce123/libft/README.md

 # libft
-a library of some libc's functions and others
+this project consists in building a library of some libc's functions and others functions that are not in the libc